hyejinim/a8/README.md

 # a8
-COMP86 Assignment 8
-Written By: Hye Jin Lim, Kam Chan Kang
+Written By: Hye Jin Im, Kam Chan Kang

-UTLN: him01, kkang02
+How to run:
+Browser - Chrome
+Run this program on a remote server, and accessed via https (not http)

 Project Overview: